 Prior to beginning his current position as Executive Director with Day Seven Ministries, Bill spent 22 years in pastoral ministry in California, Kentucky and New York.
-He graduated from Houghton College followed by Asbury Theological Seminary and later earned his spiritual direction credential from the Epiphany Institute in Pittsburgh.
+He graduated from Houghton College followed by Asbury Theological Seminary and later earned his Spiritual Direction credential from the Epiphany Institute in Pittsburgh.
 His current responsibilities at Day Seven include building relationships with pastors and community agencies, providing seminars for churches and community groups, and leadership and administrative responsibilities.
-He has a passion for helping others live up to their full calling and potential and loves to see people’s inner inspiration become real and concrete.
+He has a passion for helping others live up to their full potential and loves to see people’s inner inspiration become real and concrete.
 Bill and his wife, Maria, have four children.
-Bill does not see clients individually at this time.
+Bill sees clients for spiritual direction on a limited basis.

 Andrew first started with Day Seven in 2006 while completing his BS in Psychology at Valley Forge Christian College (now University of Valley Forge).
 With his training at Day Seven he launched a group at his college campus for men dealing with sexual abuse and other trauma, addiction, and unwanted same-sex attraction, which he continues to run today.
 Andrew is trained and experienced in various mainstream models, which he is careful to apply through a biblical framework.
 He is passionate about guiding believers into understanding and walking in their identities in Christ.
 In addition to counseling, Andrew and his wife, Jessica, serve as the youth pastors at True North Christian Church in Trappe.
 Andrew sees clients at the Elverson location.